-- To update uniform procedures for tendering exclusively among SMEs and the relevant document forms, including continued automation (a formalised approach) using electronic bid forms for tendering among - To implement the framework for developing the Qualified Buyer function in nuclear organisations in order to free procurement initiators from functions that are not relevant to their role.
-To roll out the OBS across the industry: - To continue to develop contract strategies for ROSATOM's overseas nuclear construction projects based on the methodology developed in 2019; - To create a shared information space for customers and suppliers covering the entire procurement cycle, from the identification of needs to the performance of contracts; to integrate local modules, industry-wide and national systems; to globalise data; to expand the application of electronic document management in procurement; to use robots in order to reduce the amount of time and effort spent on routine transactions: - To provide extensive training for customers and suppliers in the use of the UIS Contract System using online courses and a training system (a simulator), which will significantly reduce the amount of time needed to master the required operations; - To continue the modernisation of the UIS Procurement System (including methodological support for the project) and its migration to domestically developed software; - To continue to implement the Brief digital solution, including expanding its functionality and encouraging third-party suppliers to use the Brief digital solution; - To support the development of procurement legislation; - To enable efficient work of ROSATOM's Council for Improving Transparency; - To implement the 'Procurement for Everyone' framework for the Procurement Officers' Club; - To create an industry-wide interactive procurement portal (a shared information space); - To update training courses on quality management developed earlier jointly with ROSATOM's Technical Academy and develop new courses on analytical reporting in the UIS Quality System and quality cost accounting.
+- To implement the framework for developing the Qualified Buyer function in nuclear organisations in order to free procurement initiators from functions that are not relevant to their role.
+To roll out the QBS across the industry; - To continue to develop contract strategies for ROSATOM's overseas nuclear construction projects based on the methodology developed in 2019; - To create a shared information space for customers and suppliers covering the entire procurement cycle, from the identification of needs to the performance of contracts; to integrate local modules, industry-wide and national systems; to globalise data; to expand the application of electronic document management in procurement; to use robots in order to reduce the amount of time and effort spent on routine transactions: - To provide extensive training for customers and suppliers in the use of the UIS Contract System using online courses and a training system (a simulator), which will significantly reduce the amount of time needed to master the required operations; - To continue the modernisation of the UIS Procurement System (including methodological support for the project) and its migration to domestically developed software; - To continue to implement the Brief digital solution, including expanding its functionality and encouraging third-party suppliers to use the Brief digital solution; - To support the development of procurement legislation; - To enable efficient work of ROSATOM's Council for Improving Transparency; - To implement the 'Procurement for Everyone' framework for the Procurement Officers' Club; - To create an industry-wide interactive procurement portal (a shared information space); - To update training courses on quality management developed earlier jointly with ROSATOM's Technical Academy and develop new courses on analytical reporting in the UIS Quality System and quality cost accounting.